 Choice Care was appointed by Surrey County Council as the Linden Farm care provider, and they are doing a good job to ensure that the young adults are well looked after.
 Choice Care, as well as The Linden Farm Residents' Association, can apply to The Simon Trust for extra items and facilities that would benefit the young people as and when they are needed.

-The Simon Trust has already raised a considerable sum of money as a result of nearly 70 fund raising events over the last two years, plus many generous donations from kind people and various trust funds.
+The Simon Trust has already raised a considerable sum of money as a result of nearly 75 fund-raising events over the last three and a half years, plus many generous donations from kind people and various trust funds.
 The Charity has been overwhelmed by the help and kindness of so many people from all walks of life.

 Why is this project so important?

 Linden Farm has been established so that each young resident has access to the following, the combination of which will enable them to enjoy a meaningful life:

 One of the most important attributes are the expert trained staff.
 These are people who understand and have experience of those with autism and complex needs.

 The young people need to be given an opportunity to develop a degree of independence and personal care.
 The staff will need to encourage them to do domestic jobs such as loading the dish washer, cleaning their rooms, cooking meals and cleaning their teeth.

 Many of these young adults have boundless energy and would not cope with an urban house or environment.
 Easily unlocked doors and dangerous roads are inappropriate for them.
 They cannot cope with noise and they need a rural setting to bounce around in.
 They also need a secure environment with easy access to safe space outside.